eriklgamedev/PastProjects/README.md

 # PastProjects
-These are some small project I did in 2017 with C++ and Java in Processing
+These are some small project I did in 2017 with C++, and Java in Processing